cicciolinamiranda/drools-demo-wildfly/README.md

 ![Project Editor](readme-assets/Selection_016.png)

 *  Click "Add from repository" and select the uploaded JAR file from the first step.

+*  Go back to your DRL file and click on validate again.
+There should be no more error pertaining to unresolved classes.

 *  Click "Build & Deploy" to rules and get the download link.